“Can I bring my dog?”

 “Why are there 3 bridges built one on top of the other?”

 It really is an awesome sight to see.
 The first bridge was built for people walking who needed a quick way across the gorge.
 The middle bridge is slightly wider and was built so that horses and carriages and the first of the motor vehicles could cross over.
 By 1901 a stronger wider bridge was required to withstand the weight of heavy cars and lorries.
 As you stand and look at the 3 bridges try and imagine the old road levels and the type of people that used the bridges.

 Pontarfynach is the Welsh name for the village and the translation is Monks Bridge.
 It is believed that monks actually built the bottom bridge so that they had an easier route to Strata Florida in Pontrhydfendigaid where there was a thriving Abbey.
-The name Devil’s Bridge was conjured up to attract tourist to the area; and it worked.
+The name Devil’s Bridge was conjured up to attract tourists to the area, and it worked.
 Visitors have been coming here even before the top bridge was built.
 The Victorians would pay for a guided walk to see the waterfalls.
-There were no hand rails in those days and it was extremely dangerous.
-Gradually steps were built and hand rails provided.
+There were no handrails in those days and it was extremely dangerous.
+Gradually steps were built and handrails provided.

 Devil’s Bridge is quite small.
-During the main season there is the chocolate shop to visit where you can see the chocolates being made.
-You could also call in at the steam train station and watch the train arriving or leaving the station.
-Alternatively you can stand on the small bridge and wave as it passes underneath.
+During the main season, there is a chocolate shop to visit where you can see the chocolates being made.
+You could also call in at the steam train station and watch the train arriving or leaving the station and visit the Pine Marten hut.
+Alternatively, you can stand on the small bridge and wave as it passes underneath.
 Bring your tent, tourer or campervan and stay at The Woodlands Caravan Park located just 5 minutes walk from the Waterfalls.

 Got any more questions?
 Give us a call on 01970 890233 or email us at [email protected] and we will do our best to answer your query.